Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Strongly interacting quantum many-body systems

 Since both the Schr\"{o}dinger equation and the TDDFT lead in principle to the same number density $n({\bm r},t)$ and related observables, it is natural to examine the sensitivity to initial conditions of this quantity.
 We will introduce noise in the initial state according to the prescription discussed in Ref.~\cite{Shi:2020}.
 Namely in the case of UFG we will slightly alter the initial values of the qpwfs as follows

 where $\epsilon$ is the strength of the noise and $\alpha_{u,v}({\bf r})$ are complex numbers with real and imaginary uniform random numbers in the interval $[-1, 1]$.
+The random quantity $\alpha({\bm r})$ appear to introduce discontinuities in the modified qpwfs, as neighboring lattice points are not correlated.
+However, this apparent discontinuity is at the scale $p_\text{cut}= \hbar \pi/l$, where $l$ is the lattice constant, and thus accommodated in our numerical scheme.
 In the case of nuclear systems all four components of the proton and neutron qpwfs are modified accordingly.
 The perturbed qpwfs are not orthonormal anymore, but the solutions of the corresponding TDDFT equations satisfy all expected symmetries and conservation laws.
 According to our discussion in Section~\ref{sec:qmcm}, this type of perturbation of the initial qpwfs is equivalent to the change in coordinates and momenta when studying the sensitivity to initial conditions in the equivalent classical Hamiltonian framework of either the Schr{\" o}dinger equation or of the corresponding TDDFT.
 Since the primary DFT theorem implies that there is a one-to-one mapping $\Psi\leftrightarrow n$, we can alternatively apply the perturbation to the densities.
 The specific method of introducing the perturbation should not influence the final result.